-Cherry picked selection of news on ILS, DRF, Reinsurance and other matters related to our activities.
-Updated on a weekly basis.
+Cherry picked selection of news on Insurance-Linked Securities, Disaster Risk Finance, Reinsurance and other matters related to our activities.

 FULL ORIGINAL PUBLICATION HERE Global investment firm Franklin Templeton has released a new report that examines the growing role of insurance-linked securities (ILS) in alleviating flood risk, particularly in the US where the financial burden on FEMA and the Treasury seems to be increasing every year.
 Penned by Jonathan Malawer, Head of ILS, Commodities & Environmental Strategies at Franklin Templeton’s K2 Advisors business, the report notes that ILS and catastrophe bonds are gaining traction globally

 FULL ORIGINAL PUBLICATION HERE Does innovation receive the attention it deserves in your company?
 Are you able to scale your business?
 Do you have business ideas but don’t see how IT can support or enable them?
 If so, this article is definitely for you!
 ILS managers are technology companies that happen to work at the intersection of (re)insurance and capital markets.
 Such a statement is increasingly adopted by companies seeing innovation as a key driver